Uniqueness and locality of the ground state of the disordered Monomer-Dimer models on independently weighted Unimodular Bienaym\'e-Galton-Watson trees: Uniqueness of messages on the limit tree and convergence

-The main arguments in both settings can be broken down as follows: \begin{enumerate} \item First, for a given graph $G$, $o \in V(G)$ and $H\in \mathbb{N}$ such that $B_H(G,o)$ is a tree, we can represent the influence of the optimal monomer-dimer configuration outside the ball $B_H(G,o)$ by a well-chosen boundary condition on the messages on the ball.
-Namely, take a boundary vertex $u \in \partial B_H(G,o):=B_H(G,o)\setminus B_{H-1}(G,o)$ and denote by $u'$ its unique neighbour in $B_H(G,o)$.
-If the vertex $u$ is matched to an exterior vertex, we can set $Z(u',u)=+\infty$, on the contrary, $u$ is not matched to the exterior of $B_H(G,o)$, we can set $Z(u',u) = x(u)$.
-Then, the restriction of the optimal monomer-dimer configuration to $B_H(G,o)$ coincides with the monomer-dimer configuration induced by the messages inside $B_H(G,o)$ defined by these boundary conditions. \item Another general fact is that inside $B_H(G,o)$, the messages around the root vertex $o$ are deterministically increasing with respect to the boundary conditions when $H$ is even, and decreasing when $H$ is odd.
-So as $H \rightarrow \infty$, we get that the messages are almost surely bounded by the limit of two extremal families one built by setting $Z(u',u)=m$ for $u \in \partial B_H(G,o)$ and $u' \in B_H(G,o) $ and the other by setting $Z(u',u)=+\infty$ instead where $m\in \mathbb{R}$ is the minimum of the vertex weight distribution $\xi$.
-The main difficulties, which were only overcome in special cases (mainly when vertex weights were zero and edge weights were exponentially distributed) in previous works \cite{gamarnik2003maximum,correlationarnab}, thanks to an explicit formulation of the message distribution.
-The main contribution of this paper lies in an invariant trick given in Section~\ref{sec:mainprop} that allows us to show that the two extremal families are almost surely equal in i.i.d. weighted UBGW trees $(\mathbb{T},o)$. \item As a conclusion, we have that as the depth $H$ increases, any compatible family of messages inside the ball must converge to the unique family given by the common almost sure limit of the extremal families.
+The main arguments in both settings can be broken down as follows: \begin{enumerate} \item First, for a given graph $G$, a vertex $o \in V(G)$ and a depth $H\in \mathbb{N}_0$ such that $B_H(G,o)$ is a tree, we can represent the influence of the optimal monomer-dimer configuration outside the ball $B_H(G,o)$ by a well-chosen boundary condition on the messages on the ball.
+Namely, take a boundary vertex $v \in \partial B_H(G,o)$ and denote by $u$ its unique neighbour in $B_H(G,o)$.
+If $v$ is not matched to the exterior of $B_H(G,o)$, then we set $Z(u,v) = x(v)$, but if, on the contrary, the vertex $v$ is matched to an exterior vertex, then we set $Z(u,v)=+\infty$.
+Then, the restriction of the optimal monomer-dimer configuration to $B_H(G,o)$ coincides with the monomer-dimer configuration induced by the messages inside $B_H(G,o)$ defined by these boundary conditions. \item Another general fact is that inside the ball $B_H(G,o)$, the messages around the root vertex $o$ are deterministically increasing with respect to the boundary conditions when the depth $H$ is even, and decreasing when the depth $H$ is odd.
+So as $H \rightarrow +\infty$, we get that the messages are almost surely bounded by the limit of two extremal families, one built by setting $Z(u,v)=m_{\xi}$ for $v \in \partial B_H(G,o)$ and $u \in B_H(G,o) $ with $v \sim u$ and the other by setting $Z(u,v)=+\infty$ instead.
+The main difficulty is to show that the two extremal families converge to the same messages as $H \rightarrow +\infty$.
+It was only overcome in special cases (mainly when vertex-weights were zero and edge-weights were exponentially distributed) in previous works \cite{gamarnik2003maximum,correlationarnab}, thanks to an explicit formulation of the message distribution.
+The main contribution of this paper lies in an invariant trick given in Section~\ref{sec:mainprop} that allows us to show that the two extremal families are almost surely equal in i.i.d. weighted UBGW trees $(\mathbb{T},o)$. \item As a conclusion, we have that as the depth $H$ increases, any compatible family of messages inside the ball $B_H(G,o)$ must converge to the unique family given by the common almost sure limit of the extremal families.
 This common limit then constructs the unique ground state of the monomer-dimer model on the limiting tree through Rule~\eqref{eq:edgecriterion}.
-It is also, by the first point, the universal limit of monomer-dimer models on any graph $(G,o)$ close to the tree $(\mathbb{T},o)$. \end{enumerate} Pick a sequence of rooted weighted random graphs $(G_n,w_n,x_n,o_n)$ such that $(G_n,,w_n,x_n,o_n)$ converges locally to $(\mathbb{T},w,x,o)$.
-This is equivalent to saying that almost surely, for any $H\in \mathbb{N}$, there exists $N_H\in \mathbb{N}$ such that for all $n>N_H$,
+It is also, by the first point, the universal limit of monomer-dimer models on any graph $(G,o)$ close to the tree $(\mathbb{T},o)$. \end{enumerate}